William Warder Cadbury: Family and personal life in China

-In 1911 Cadbury married Sarah Imbree Manatt, who died shortly after in 1912.
-Then, in 1917 he married Catharine Balderston Jones, who changed her name to Catharine Jones Cadbury.
+In 1911, Cadbury married Sarah Imbree Manatt, who died shortly after in 1912.
+Then, in 1917, he married Catharine Balderston Jones, who changed her name to Catharine Jones Cadbury.
 They had three daughters, Jane B. Cadbury, Emma Cadbury, and Catharine C. Cadbury.

 While in Canton, Cadbury and his family lived in the William Penn Lodge.
 This home was gifted to him by the University of Pennsylvania's Christian Association.
-Historical records in Sun Yat-sen University and at Yale University have images of the home, which still stands today (image can be found here).
+Historical records at Sun Yat-sen University and Yale University have images of the home, which still stands today (image can be found here).
 He created an orchid garden at this residence.

 Around 1924, Cadbury adopted the young son of Kuomintang General Lei Fuk-lam.
 General Lei wanted his son to grow up in a Christian and American environment.
 The young son, named James Cadbury Lei (李業?, Lei Ip Nung).
-Lei, became a part of the family, and in return, General Lei contributed funds to construct a small hospital near Canton in Honam Island.
+Lei became a part of the family, and in return, General Lei contributed funds to construct a small hospital near Canton on Honam Island.

 Missionary journey

 Calling

 While studying to become a doctor at the University of Pennsylvania, W.W.
 Cadbury was inspired to work in China by a past graduate of Penn's Medical School, Andrew Patton Happer, who had raised money to establish Canton Christian College in 1888.
 Happer was inspired to work in China after hearing a lecture by Peter Parker, the founder of the hospital in which W.W.
 Cadbury would work for much of his life: Canton Hospital.

 In 1909, as a member of the University of Pennsylvania Christian Association, Cadbury traveled to Canton, China, by ship to work at the University Medical School.
-This school was associated with Canton Christian College (later renamed Lingnan University in 1927) and managed by the board of Christian Association of the University of Pennsylvania.
+This school was associated with Canton Christian College (later renamed Lingnan University in 1927) and managed by the board of the Christian Association of the University of Pennsylvania.
 He had chosen to work in a location in China removed from visible poverty.
-The Society of Friends in Philadelphia and Philadelphia Yearly Meeting supported his work.
+The Society of Friends in Philadelphia and the Philadelphia Yearly Meeting supported his work.
 The Cadbury Fund was created to assist him: it raised $2,000 annually to subsidize his missionary work.

 Cadbury believed he had a duty to bring Western Medicine to China and to help the people of China.
 He revealed this feeling of duty in a 1911 letter to the editor of a medical journal.
 He referenced how European doctors dedicated their lives to developing medicine in the American colonies, and thus he believed that American doctors had the duty to do the same for the people of China.
-He said: "Can we, who have reaped what they have sowed, do better than follow their example, and help the men in this great land of China to realize their ideals of establishing schools of medicine modeled after the institutions of Europe and America?"
+He said: "Can we, who have reaped what they have sowed, do better than follow their example and help the men in this great land of China to realize their ideals of establishing schools of medicine modeled after the institutions of Europe and America?"